XXXX (beer): Distribution

 XXXX was brewed under licence in the UK by InBev Ltd until 2009.
 It was commonly available in cans in British off licences and sometimes on tap in British pubs.
-At 3.7% alcohol, the British brewed XXXX was somewhat weaker than most of the Australian variants.
+At 3.7% ABV, the British brewed XXXX was somewhat weaker than most of the Australian variants.
 Castlemaine XXXX was withdrawn from the UK at the end of June 2009 when InBev's licensing agreement expired.

 Iconography, advertising and brand recognition

 XXXX's mascot is Mr Fourex - a jovial cartoon man in a suit with a boater hat, who features on the City side of the Fourex Brewery at Milton.
-Mr Fourex is said to be modelled after Paddy Fitzgerald, a former director of the company, however Mr Fourex had been conceived in 1924, and Fitzgerald started with XXXX only in circa 1933.
+Conceived in 1924, he is said to be modelled after Paddy Fitzgerald, a former director of the company who started circa 1933.
 A second theory is that the cartoon is modelled on a well-known dwarf who sold newspapers in the inner city suburb of Fortitude Valley in the late 1920s.
 The true identity for the inspiration behind the cartoon remains a mystery.

-A common nickname used by the military (Australian, passed along to their Allied guests) was "Barbed Wire," as the XXXX has the appearance of the fence product used in the Outback.
+A common nickname used by the military (Australian, passed along to their Allied guests) was "Barbed Wire," as the XXXX has the appearance of the fence product used in the outback.

-The second major campaign was launched in the early 1980s in the North Queensland area after the general manager of 'XXXX' Pat Holmboe at the time heard of the locally famous Clinton Howe, a council road worker, being able to consume a very high quantity of the beer in a short time (approx. 3L in 1 minute or 3/4 gal.).
+The second major campaign was launched in the early 1980s in the North Queensland area after the then general manager of 'XXXX' Pat Holmboe heard of Clinton Howe, a locally well-known council road worker, being able to consume a high quantity of the beer in a short time (approx. 3L in 1 minute or 3/4 gal.).
 The company was forced to close the campaign within the first few days of T.V. advertising following government pressure.

 An advertisement campaign from the 1980s and 1990s featured the tagline "Australians wouldn't give a XXXX for anything else."

-Most beers under the XXXX label are sold in Australia as 375 ml cans (tinnies), 375 ml bottles (stubbies) and 750 ml bottles (tallies or long necks), on tap (in most Queensland pubs but also to a lesser extent throughout the rest of Australia) and all bottles have twist top lids.
+Most beers under the XXXX label are sold in Australia as 375ml cans (tinnies), 375ml bottles (stubbies) and 750ml bottles (tallies or long necks), on tap (in most Queensland pubs but also to a lesser extent throughout the rest of Australia) and all bottles have twist top lids.
 Underneath the twist top lids there are trivia questions.

 XXXX is still being served from wooden barrels at the Breakfast Creek Hotel in Newstead, Queensland.
 Whilst not cask-conditioned, as in the case of British real ale, the beer is unpasteurised and delivered by gravity.

 In Terry Pratchett's Discworld series of fantasy novels, an Australian-like continent is named XXXX, pronounced "fourecks".

 XXXX's labels generally feature a depiction of the Milton Brewery alongside the Ipswich railway line, presently with a Queensland Rail EMU in the foreground with the existing extensive railway fencing omitted.
 Prior labels had steam engines and diesels when those locomotives were more regularly seen in Brisbane.